 Selley Study Commons

 The Selley Study Commons is a quiet study area on the 3rd floor that offers furniture designed for quiet, individual study.
-The area has been officially named in honor of Paul P. and Elizabeth Selley, and the Selley Foundation, which provided the original funds to develop the same space into a reading and study area.
+The area has been officially named in honor of Paul P. and Elizabeth Selley, and the Selley Foundation, which provided the original funds to develop the space into a reading and study area.

-Group work is also welcome in the Learning Commons on the 1st floor, in the elevator lobbies, and in the snack lounge in the basement.
+Group work is welcome in the Learning Commons on the 1st floor, in the elevator lobbies, and in the snack lounge in the basement.

 Group work is not allowed in the Selley Study Commons on the 3rd floor.